geeffektivt/widget-react/README.md

 # GeEffektivt.se - Donation Widget

+The Donation Widget is the payment user interface for donations via geeffektivt.se, the app is stored in a Google Cloud Storage bucket and is mounted into the website using tilda.cc.
+The widget is created with React and is written in TypeScript.

 ## Install

 Install dependencies with yarn by running the following command in the root of the project: